-Choose Home-Stays.
-Another way to put money directly back into the local community is to use home-stays instead of hotels.
+Another way to put money directly back into the local community, and promote community development, is to use home-stays instead of hotels.
 Home-stays are where travelers lodge with residents in their homes.
 In this opportunity, the residents provide hospitality, local knowledge, beds, and even meals to their guests.

 Imagine waking up in the home of a local in Cambodia and being able to see their customs, food, and lifestyle from a personal perspective.
 They might even be amenable to giving tours of the area or pointing out the best spots to eat or attractions to see.
 This is a wonderful way to get to know locals and engage with the community the way a local would.

-Whether travelers are focusing on short term volunteering in Cambodia or long term, they can make a difference with the right approach.
-However, there are a few key points to remember in order to go to Cambodia and volunteer free time.
+Whether travelers are focusing on short or long term volunteer program in Cambodia, they can make a difference with the right approach.
+However, there are a few key points to remember for your time in Cambodia.

 The above can seem like a tall order to fill, and can be overwhelming for travelers who simply want to help others or improve the world around them.
 Researching organizations online is recommended before signing up with them.

 Volunteering in Cambodia is an incredibly worthwhile endeavor.
-There are countless opportunities to do good work in communities, for the environment, and for endangered or abandoned or stray animals.
+There are countless projects abroad that offer opportunities to do good work in communities, for the environment, and for endangered, abandoned, or stray animals.

 Discover and connect with ethical volunteer organizations who do good every day.
-Get a volunteer job in Cambodia that speaks to both heart and mind.
+Join a volunteer program in Cambodia that speaks to both heart and mind.
 Check out Giving Way and make giving back a given while traveling.

 Discover a local community, incredible wildlife, and breathtaking landscapes, and make sure in a sustainable way, with these fantastic tips.